robertdebock/presentations/terraform-new-things.md

 Verify if an input variable meets expectations.

-Can be used in a `variable` object.
+Can be used in this object:

+- `variable`

 ----